How Can We Improve The Digital TV Reception In Our RV?

 (Illinois)

 I have a dual TV tuner (analog/digital) on my RV TV.
 I have found that the signal gets interrupted by numerous devices.
 My wife uses a portable DVD player to watch movies.
 It completely wipes out the digital signal even if the DVD player is running on battery.
 The laptop pc also wipes it out.
 I suspect nearby RVs using satellite wipe it out.
-Have seen helicopters flying over wipe it out.
-I'm talking complete wipe out here not just screwed up picture.
+I have seen helicopters flying over wipe it out.
+I'm talking complete wipeout here, not just a screwed-up picture.

-We have a Wineguard amplified antenna.
+We have a Winegard amplified antenna.
 Do not have this problem when using analog tuning.
-Looks like digital is going to be pretty bad for reception in the RV world.
+It looks like digital is going to be bad for reception in the RV world.
 I have also talked to many people having similar problems using digital TVs or converter boxes.

 Are there any filters or something I can install to correct this problem?

-The fact that DVD players and Laptop computers are interfering with your TV's picture only confirms that the Digital TV signals you are receiving are too weak to maintain a picture.
-Just so you know the antenna that you have on your RV is great for receiving Digital TV signals, so the antenna is not the problem.
+The fact that DVD players and Laptops are interfering with your TV's picture only confirms that the Digital TV signals you are receiving are too weak to maintain a picture.

-I am going to assume that you have already checked all the cable connections in your RV to make sure that the cables are not loose.
-This would include going on the roof of your RV and checking to make sure that there is no damage to the cable going into your antenna.
-Loose or damaged cable can also cause the signal loss that you are experiencing.
+I will assume that you have already checked all the cable connections in your RV to make sure that the cables are not loose.
+This would include going on the roof of your RV and checking to ensure no damage to the cable going into your antenna.
+A loose or damaged cable can also cause the signal loss that you are experiencing.

-You are going to have to buy a signal amplifier.
-The one I personally recommend is the PCT 1-PORT BI-DIRECTIONAL TV SIGNAL BOOSTER
+to have to buy a signal amplifier.
+The one I personally recommend is the

-.
+2-Port Bi-Directional Cable TV HDTV Amplifier Splitter Signal Booster with Passive Return Path.
 The reason I recommend this booster is because it is highly rated by people who own it.
-It boosts both Digital and Analog signals, It is easy to install and can be used on systems that use an antenna to receive signals as well as cable TV systems.
-It also supports pay-per view and video on demand.
+It boosts both Digital and Analog signals.
+It is easy to install and can be used on systems that use an antenna to receive signals and cable TV systems.
+It also supports pay-per-view and video on demand.
 The most important factor is that it can improve signal strength by up to 32 times (15 dB).
-If this does not get you a better signal then nothing else will.
+If this does not get you a better signal, then nothing else will.

-Since you have an antenna that is amplified you are not going to be able to hook up the signal booster to the cable coming out of your antenna and going into the Video Switch Box.
+Since you have an amplified antenna, you are not going to be able to hook up the signal booster to the cable coming out of your antenna and going into the Video Switch Box.
 That cable probably has 12 volts DC running through it and could damage the signal booster.
-Instead you are going to have to hook up a signal booster to the cable running out of the video switch box going to the TV.
-In this situation you would need one signal booster for each TV in your RV.
-I would suggest that you only get one booster and try it on one of your TVs if the results are satisfactory you can always get another one for the other TV.
+Instead, you will have to hook up a signal booster to the cable running out of the video switch box going to the TV.
+In this situation, you would need one signal booster for each TV in your RV.
+I would suggest that you only get one booster and try it on one of your TVs.
+If the results are satisfactory, you can always get another one for the other TV.

 The signal booster should be installed right at the Video Switch Box.
 You will need one extra piece of coax cable to perform the installation.
-Disconnect the cable from the back of the Video Switch Box that is going to the TV that you are going to use.
-Attach that cable to the TV out port on the signal booster.
-Now hook up your short length of Coax cable to the antenna in port on the video booster and the TV out port on the Video Switch Box.
-The video booster needs to be plugged into a 120 volt electric outlet to power the signal amplifier.
+Disconnect the cable from the back of the Video Switch Box that is going to the TV you are going to use.
+Attach that cable to the TV-out port on the signal booster.
+Now hook up your short length of Coax cable to the antenna in port on the video booster and the TV-out port on the Video Switch Box.
+The video booster needs to be plugged into a 120-volt electric outlet to power the signal amplifier.
 You need to repeat the above process for each TV.
-The reason you are putting the booster at the Video Switch Box is because the closer the Video Booster is to the antenna the better it will perform.
+You are putting the booster at the Video Switch Box because the closer the Video Booster is to the antenna, the better it will perform.

-Like I said if this does not resolve the problem for you then I am not sure what else will.
-If any of our visitors have any suggestions for you they can add them to this page by clicking on the add a comment link near the bottom of this page.
+If this does not resolve the problem for you, then I am not sure what else will.
+If any of our visitors have any suggestions for you, they can add them to this page by clicking on the add a comment link near the bottom of this page.

 Happy RVing